 NOTE: Any bolus that was delivering at the time the Suspend on low occurred will not restart.
 The basal pattern active at the time the Suspend on low occurred will restart.
-If a Temp Basal was running, the Temp Basal will not resume.
+If a Temp Basal was active at the time of the suspend, the Temp Basal will not resume if the Suspend on low alarm was not cleared.
+If the Suspend on low alarm was cleared, the Temp